FilipeFKmg/Projecto/README.md

 `epo_api_codes.py`, 35 entries: EP (1), US (2), WO (3), CA (6), then the EPC national offices alphabetically (AT 7 through SK 30), then GB (31), IE (32), CH (33), AU (34), NZ (35).

 EP leads because the project is built on EPO full text; US and WO follow because they publish in English, which keeps Stage 2 titles and abstracts readable.
-Note that in `epo_api_codes.py` the other English-language offices sit at the bottom, below the non-English EPC states, so the "English first" rationale only holds for the top three.

 **Cross-year awareness.** Extraction runs year by year, and a `seen_families` dictionary carries forward the best country score already found, so a family met again later is only replaced when the new year offers a strictly better representative.